dclamage/PathOfBuildingUnity/README.md

 ## Lua script changes

-At this time, it is undesireable to require any changes to the Path of Building Community Fork lua scripts.
+At this time, it is undesireable to require any changes to the Path of Building lua scripts.
 Ideally, they will work as-is on all Unity platforms so that the old `Path of Building.exe` can still be supported in parallel.

 In the future, the Unity edition could expose special lua values which would allow the lua scripts to detect which platform they were running on.
 This could be especially useful for mobile, where touch input and window layout would need modification.